Sampling using Adaptive Regenerative Processes: Theory

 In the special case of Brownian motion ($A\equiv 0$), this reduces to \eqref{eq:tilde_kap_BM}.

 We then define the positive and negative parts:

 We make the following regularity assumptions (\textit{c.f.} \cite{Wang2019TheoQSMC}). \begin{assumption} $A$ is smooth ($C^\infty$), such that the SDE \eqref{eq:SDE} has a unique nonexplosive weak solution.
-The target density $\pi$ is smooth and positive, and that $\int \pi^2/\exp(2A)\dif y<\infty$.
+The target density $\pi$ is smooth and positive, and such that $\int \pi^2/\exp(2A)\dif y<\infty$.
 Thus $\tilde \kappa$ is continuous, which implies that the functions $\kappa^+, \kappa^-$ are continuous.
+Furthermore, $\kappa^- \le \nK$ uniformly for some $\nK>0$. \end{assumption} The $C^\infty$ assumption on $A$ may appear strong, but is needed for technical reasons in some proofs (e.g. \cite[Lemma 15]{Wang2021}).
+Of course, the most common chosen choices $A\equiv 0$ or $A$ quadratic are $C^\infty$.